kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	C. Has an internal ring lying 5 cm above the middle of the inguinal ligament - F
 	D. Has the lacunar ligament in the medial part of its floor - F
 	E. Has the inferior epigastric artery lying medial to its deep ring - T

-#### Answer: E. Has the inferior epigastric artery lying medial to its deep ring - ?
+#### Answer: E. Has the inferior epigastric artery lying medial to its deep ring - TRUE
+- The deep ring of the inguinal canal is a defect in the transversalis fascia and is situated 2 cm above the midpoint of the inguinal ligament.
+It has the inferior epigastric artery on its medial aspect and it is this structure that is used to define Hasselbach’s triangle.
+Indirect inguinal hernias pass through the deep ring and are lateral to this vessel.
+Direct hernias, in contrast, pass through the posterior wall, medial to the inferior epigastric artery.

 Questions 91-100
 ----------------

+??% = F:

 ### Q91
 All of the following statements regarding _interferons_ are correct, EXCEPT that they:

-	A. Are induced by dsRNA
+	A. Are induced by dsRNA - T
 	B. Are typically specific to their host species cell of origin - T
-	C. Appear typically before antibodies in viral infections
+	C. Appear typically before antibodies in viral infections - T
 	D. Inhibit the growth of both DNA and RNA viruses - T
 	E. Enhance the metabolism of infected cells

-#### Answer: C. Appear typically before antibodies in viral infections - ?
+#### Answer: C. Appear typically before antibodies in viral infections - *FALSE* = E. Enhance the metabolism of infected cells - TRUE
+- Interferons are a heterogeneous group of endogenous glycoproteins which inhibit the growth of viruses, bacteria, protozoa and cancer cells by blocking the translation of proteins.
+They are the most important part of the non-specific defence response to viral infections.
+Interferons classically appear within hours of initiation of viral replication, in contrast to antibodies, which take some days to appear.
+They are species-specific, so therapy with animal interferons is ineffective in humans.

 ### Q92 - LEARN
 Which of the following statements regarding the hepatitis B virus (HBV) is correct?